mialkin/docs/csharp/concurrency/asynchronous/asynchronous patterns.md

 ```

 Since `ISynchronizeInvoke` implies multiple events in a subscription model, the proper way to consume these components is to translate those events to an observable stream, either using `FromEvent` or `Observable.Create`.

+## More

+Take a look at Microsoft documentation: [Asynchronous programming patterns ↑](https://docs.microsoft.com/en-us/dotnet/standard/asynchronous-programming-patterns/), it has many interesting information covered.